 After opening the tool, you will need to create a project where you will conduct your keyword research.

-To do that, click on the plus button on the upper left-hand corner of the tool’s window.
+To do that, click on the plus button.

 Fill out the details in the floating window.

 Once you’ve created a project, you can enter the domain name of your site that you want to search for keywords.